 Analgesic medications are commonly used for various types of pain-causing conditions.
 When they are used properly with a doctor�s supervision they are safe and effective at managing pain and discomfort.
 If new symptoms present and/or the pain worsens or becomes different contact your doctor on appropriate instructions.

 Dr. Alex Jimenez�s Blog Post Disclaimer

-The information herein on "Analgesics Pain Symptom Relieving Medications" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Analgesics Pain Symptom Relieving Medications" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*